crisbee/IntroToDataPowerOnDockerLab/README.md

 1.0: digest: sha256:b76e2fff65791ca56c23c859616d3f84961527625faad25481a39bee32f10c0d size: 1155
 ````

->Note: It may take a minute for this to complete depending on your uplaod speed.
-It's almost a GB, which is on the large side for a Docker conatiner.
+>Note: It may take a minute for this to complete depending on your upload speed.
+It's almost a GB, which is on the large side for a Docker container.

 >Note: You named your image with your user name and repository name when you tagged it.
 This is how the docker push command knows where to send it!
 The ":1.0" is an additional tag that you use for the version number.
 This is common practice.
 Sometimes you will see "latest" as a tag as well to indicate the most recent version of something.

 Go back to your Docker Hub repository in your browser.
 Refresh it to get the updates.
-You will see that the repositoy now has a tag and some meta data.
+You will see that the repository now has a tag and some meta data.
 The "Tags" tab has some extra data but it's pretty minimal.
 We could add more, but generally this is not the place for documentation.

 Your repo should look similar to the below image:
 ![repowithimage](images/repo_with_image.png)